Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Zero Players

-\begin{proof} In polynomial space, we can keep track of the current configuration of a system of gadgets and current location of the robot.
-Thus we can simply simulate the zero-player motion planning problem until either the robot reaches the goal location, the robot reaches a dead-end, or it makes more transitions than there are configurations, and thus is stuck in a cycle. \end{proof}
+\begin{proof} In polynomial space, we can keep track of the current configuration of a system of gadgets and current location of the agent.
+Thus we can simply simulate the zero-player motion planning problem until either the agent reaches the goal location, the agent reaches a dead-end, or it makes more transitions than there are configurations, and thus is stuck in a cycle. \end{proof}